LeusExMachina/Statistics-blog/homework6/researches6.md

 Each random variable $X_i$ is basically a copy of the random variable $X$, since each element of the sample belongs to the population, and then each $X_i$ and $X$ are identically distributed.

-Informally, we could think to each $X_i$ as an observation on the population "immediatly before" that the observation actually happens, and so $X_i$ can assume all the values that $X$ can assume.
-Hence, the set of random variables $\\{X_i\\}_n$ represents any possible random sample, and then any possible subset of size n of the population.
+Informally, we could think to each $X_i$ as an observation on the population "immediately before" that the observation actually happens, and so $X_i$ can assume all the values that $X$ can assume.
+Hence, the set of random variables $\\{X_i\\}_n$ represents any possible random sample, and then any possible subset of size $n$ of the population (with repetitions, meaning that an element can appear more that once in a subset).

 Given the $n$ random variables from a random sample, we can draw a statistic out of them: for example we could be interested in computing the mean of the random sample.
 Doing so, we will produce another random variable, called **sample mean**, defined as: